Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 ​
 ## Step 5: Configure Card Reader

-Create an instance of `FiservTTPCardReader`, which is the main class the app will interact with.
-Typically this is added to the view model.
+Create an instance of `FiservTTPCardReader`, which is the main class the app will interact with, to the view model.
 ​
 ```Swift
 private let fiservTTPCardReader: FiservTTPCardReader = FiservTTPCardReader(configuration: myConfig)
 ```
 ​
-In the startup process of your app, call the following method to validate that the device supports Apple Tap To Pay.
+In the startup process of the app, call the following method to validate that the device supports Apple Tap To Pay.
 ​
 ```Swift
 if !fiservTTPCardReader.readerIsSupported() {